ilja2209/raspberrypi-fan-controller/README.md

 # Fan controller for Raspberry Pi 4 based on PID regulator
-The sipliest fan controller which can be run on your raspberry pi to control CPU temperature.
+The fan controller which can be run on your raspberry pi to control CPU temperature.
-It can use PID regulator to ajust CPU temperature more precisely.
-It can also dramatically reduce noise of the CPU fan (Depends on settings).
+It can use PID regulator to ajust CPU temperature more precisely or just pulse regulator (depends on pins the fan is connected which).
+PID regulator can dramatically reduce a noise of the CPU fan (Depends on settings).
-To use PID regulator you need to connect your fan to 12 pin (or to any of 13, 18, 19, 40, 41, 45 pins) and set temperature
+To use PID regulator you need to connect your fan to any of 12, 13, 18, 19, 40, 41, 45 pins and set target temperature using parameter "setpoint-temperature"

 The application can be run with several parameters:
 ```
--low-temp-treshold   This parameter sets low tmperature treshold when the fan is switched off
--high-temp-treshold  This parameter sets high tmperature treshold when the fan is switched on
 -pin                 This parameter sets a pin of raspberry pi to which the fan is connected

+For PID regulator:
+-setpoint-temperature This parameter sets target value of CPU temperature.
+(Deault value is 45 Celsius)

+For pulse regulator:
+-low-temp-treshold   This parameter sets low tmperature treshold when the fan is switched off.
+(Deault value is 40 Celsius)
+-high-temp-treshold  This parameter sets high tmperature treshold when the fan is switched on.
+(Deault value is 50 Celsius)
 ```

 To download the application and add to autorun follow the next steps (for Ubuntu):